Church of God in Christ: Sunday School Department

 The first Sunday School Superintendent was Professor L. W. Lee (1908–1916).
 In 1924, the Sunday School was formally organized under "Father" F. C. Christmas (1916–1944).
 Elder L. C. Patrick was added to the National Sunday School.
 In 1945, Bishop S. Crouch of the Northern California Jurisdiction appointed Elder H. C. Johnson as State Sunday School Superintendent who appointed Missionary Lucille Cornelius to be Chairlady, the first woman to lead the supervision of COGIC women in the Sunday School Department.
 Mother Jennie Bell Dancy Jones of Arkansas became the first National Field Representative under Bishop Patrick.
 There was the creation of the Sunday School Field Representative.
 This office is reserved for a woman who serves as counterpart to the Sunday School Superintendent.
 These offices are found in every local, district, and jurisdiction to support development and growth of the Sunday School.
 In 1946, the National Sunday School Congress began to meet with the Young People's Willing Workers (YPWW) Congress.
 In 1951, the first separate National Sunday School Convention convened in Kansas City, Missouri.
-The current International Sunday School Superintendent is Superintendent Mark Ellis of Baton Rouge, Louisiana, and the International Field Representative is Mother Cleolia Penix of Chicago, Illinois.
+The current International Sunday School Superintendent is Superintendent Mark Ellis of Baton Rouge, Louisiana, and the International Field Representative is First Lady Bonita Shelby, of Canton, Michigan.

 Young People Willing Workers (YPWW) International Youth Department (IYD)

 The first youth leader on a national level was Elder M.C.
 Green.
 In 1917, the YPWW was officially organized under the leadership of Elder Ozro Thurston Jones Sr., who in 1928 established the first Youth Congress bringing together youth leaders and workers on a national level.
 He began production of the YPWW Quarterly Topics to train the youth of the COGIC in the faith, doctrine, and polity of the church.
 YPWW became a distinctive trademark for COGIC and the principle training institute usually meeting on Sunday night prior to evening worship services.
 For a brief period of time, the YPWW Congress was combined with the Sunday School Congress in a joint convention until 1951.
 The Youth Congress eventually become one of the largest conventions in COGIC.
 Other leaders of the Youth Department who leader became influential leaders of the church included: Bishop F.D.
 Washington, Bishop Chandler D. Owens, Bishop Brandon B. Porter, and Bishop J. Drew Sheard.
-To be consistent with progressive measures and modernization, in the Nineties, the international church along with many local COGIC churches began to use the term "youth department" instead of "YPWW. " Today, the International Youth Department (IYD) is led by the International Youth President, Superintendent Nathaniel Green of Dallas, TX, and the International Chairlady, Evangelist Vandalyn Kennedy of Queens, NY.
+To be consistent with progressive measures and modernization, in the Nineties, the international church along with many local COGIC churches began to use the term "youth department" instead of "YPWW. " Today, the International Youth Department (IYD) is led by the International Youth President, Pastor Kale Mann of New York, New York, and the International Chairlady, Evangelist Vandalyn Kennedy of Queens, New York.